GURPS Psionics: Publication history

 GURPS Psionics is a 128-page softcover book designed by David L. Pulver, with interior art by Rick Harris, Charlie Wiedman, Doug Shuler, Evan Dorkin, Angela Bostick, Rick Lowry, and Mike Scott, and cover art by David Patrick Menehan.

-In the 2014 book Designers & Dragons: The '80s, game historian Shannon Appelcline noted that Steve Jackson Games decided in the early 1990s to stop publishing role-playing adventures for their GURPS system, and as a result released more standalone books: "Additional universal books also started to appear, including David L. Pulver's GURPS Psionics (1991) and GURPS Vehicles (1993).
+In the 2014 book Designers & Dragons: The '80s, game historian Shannon Appelcline noted that Steve Jackson Games decided in the early 1990s to cease publishing role-playing adventures for their GURPS system, and therefore released more standalone books: "Additional universal books also started to appear, including David L. Pulver's GURPS Psionics (1991) and GURPS Vehicles (1993).
 These books tended to have complex and intricate mechanics — particularly the very mathematical vehicle construction system in the latter book.
 They would come to define GURPS over the coming years as a serious, technical game."

 Reception

 In the April 1992 edition of Dragon (Issue #180), Rick Swan called this book "an impressive and wide-ranging smorgasboard of ideas adaptable to horror, science-fiction, and virtually any other role-playing genre."
 Swan did note that although there were advantages to this generic approach, "those comfortable with rigid class definitions may find the generic approach of the GURPS game to be more frustrating than fun."
 Swan found the skills-based approach "a bit too much number-juggling for my taste."
 Swan concluded by giving the book an average rating of 3.5 out of 6, saying, "it works best in a cyberpunk, science-fiction, or modern horror setting...
 The powers themselves aren't anything out of the ordinary, but their application in terms of role-playing and advanced mechanics makes this the most sophisticated psionics system to date.
 The sheer volume of material here may give novices a headache, but for experienced players, this may be the system of their dreams."